monome/docs/grid/studies/processing/index.md

 Once we've refreshed the grid, we set the `dirty` flag to `false` so we're not needlessly refreshing.

-The `draw()` function is called at 60fps unless you specify a different rate in `setup()` such as `frameRate(10);`.
+The `draw()` function is called at 60 frames per second unless you specify a different rate in `setup()` such as `frameRate(10);`.

-### 2.4 Decoupled interaction
+### 2.4 Decoupled LED Interaction

 The most basic decoupled interaction is a toggle.
-Turn the grid into a huge bank of toggles simply by changing line 21 (which is in the `key` function):
+Turn the grid into a huge bank of toggles simply by changing line 22, in the `key` function:

 ```java
 if(s == 1) led[y][x] ^= 15;
 ```

-Now only key downs (s = 1) do something.
-They use an xor operator to toggle the LED value between 0 and 15, depending on the previous state of the LED.
+Now, only key presses (s = 1) do something, whereas releases are ignored.
+Each key press uses an XOR operator to toggle the LED value between 0 and 15, depending on the previous state of the LED.

 ## 3. Further